Going Under: Boring and Incredibly Repetitive – Short Review

-You know in business they don’t ever want to go under?
-Turns out it’s because they are literally Going Under.
-The business’ sink underground where everyone that works there is cursed to wander the office for the rest of eternity.
+You know, in business, they don’t ever want to go under?
+It turns out it’s because they are literally Going Under.
+The business’ sink underground, where everyone that works there is cursed to wander the office for the rest of eternity.

 Going Under is technically a dungeon crawler game, but it is unlike any other.
 I hadn’t actually heard much about this game before purchase.
-The only way I found it was looking in the recent releases in the Nintendo Switch store.
+The only way I found it was by looking at the recent releases in the Nintendo Switch store.
 If it weren’t for the unique style of graphics, I don’t think I would have even considered buying it.
-You could say I was like a child in a candy store, the bright colours definitely drew me in.
+You could say I was like a child in a candy store; the bright colours definitely drew me in.

 This game is very aesthetically pleasing.
 It’s such a refreshing, vibrant take on your typical dungeon crawler.
-The controls are extremely simple but it does often turn into repeatedly bashing the same button repeatedly.
+The controls are straightforward, but it does often turn into repeatedly bashing the same button.
 There were only a few occasions where I have felt truly overwhelmed in combat.
-Which in turn, is an upside.
+Which, in turn, is an upside.

 Going Under introduces you to the start-up company, Fizzle.
 There isn’t anything too exciting about the introduction.
 It’s a typical quick and easy tutorial.
 After that, you’re sent on your first mission to take on Joblins.
 The character design for these monsters is pretty cute.
 Unfortunately, there is no character customisation.
 But hey, at least you look cool?

-Each time you defeat a monster you can get cash from the kill.
-This money can then be used to buy items such as food to restore health, or weapons.
+Each time you defeat a monster, you can get cash from the kill.
+You can then use this money to buy items such as food to restore health or weapons.
 The prices can vary greatly.
-On top of this, there are also certain apps in game that can reduce the price.
+On top of this, there are also certain apps in-game that can reduce the price.

 Like all dungeon crawlers, Going Under has boss fights.
-Each boss has their own introduction before the fight actually begins.
-This makes it more dynamic and in turn, more interesting.
-Like in other dungeon games, the boss fights are difficult.
+Each boss has their own introduction before the battle begins.
+This makes it more dynamic and, in turn, more interesting.
+Like in other dungeon games, the boss fights are brutal.
 But unlike other games, they have incredibly unique designs.

 Regrettably, this review is short.
-There just isn’t anything mind-blowing about Going Under.
-It has a few decent moments but other than that it’s boring and incredibly repetitive.
+There isn’t anything mind-blowing about Going Under.
+It has a few decent moments, but other than that, it’s boring and incredibly repetitive.
 I genuinely don’t have many positive things to say.
 It would probably keep a child captivated.